nuprl/gradual-typing-performance/how-to-setup.md

 The steps that you need to take to set up an experiment are:

-  * Install the "tools/benchmark-util" package.
+  * Install the `tools/benchmark-util` package.
   * Set up your project with a particular directory layout.
-  * Modify typed modules to require and use `require/typed/check`
+  * Modify typed modules to require and use `require/typed/check` instead of `require/typed`
-  * Run setup.rkt to generate all typed/untyped variations.
+  * Run `setup.rkt PROJECT-NAME` to generate all typed/untyped variations.

      ******************************************
      DO NOT MAKE CHANGES TO THE GENERATED FILES.
      ******************************************

-  * Run benchmarks
+  * Run `run.sh PROJECT-NAME` to benchmark all configurations

 These steps are detailed below in separate sections.

-See the "example" folder in the top-level of this repo for concrete examples for directory layout, how to modify typed modules, and so on.

 Install package
 ---------------